Leoreoreo/IRC_Bot/README.md

 # IRC_Bot

-This is a simple ITC_Bot (currently inactivated) that can run on chat.ndlug.org server in #bot channel.
+This is a simple ITC_Bot (currently inactive) that can run on chat.ndlug.org server in #bot channel.

 It can respond to "!hello", "!catsay".